stiff/jquery-daterange-picker/README.md

   <a href="#" class="date-picker-handle" data-start-date-input="#date_from" data-end-date-input="#date_to">show datepicker</a>
 ```

-Of course inputs can be hidden, text is used here for debugging purposes.
-Values in inputs are taken as initial range selection.
-If it is empty today is used.
-After user selects a range this inputs will be updated with selected date range.
+Of course inputs can be `hidden`, `text` is used here for debugging purposes.
+Values in inputs
+are used as initial range selection.
+An empty string means unlimited range.
+After user selects
+a range this inputs will be updated with selected date range.

 Now instantiate the `DaterangePicker`: